 USCIS said the changes were an effort to keep the test “current and relevant.”

 “USCIS has diligently worked on revising the naturalization test since 2018, relying on input from experts in the field of adult education to ensure that this process is fair and transparent,” said USCIS Deputy Director for Policy Joseph Edlow in a statement.
 “Naturalization allows immigrants to become fully vested members of American society, with the same rights and responsibilities as citizens by birth, and offering a fair test, which prepares naturalization applicants for these responsibilities, is of upmost importance to our agency.”

-But critics said the new test would make it harder for immigrants to acquire citizenship.
+But critics of Trump’s immigration policies said the new test would make it harder for immigrants to acquire citizenship.
 Doug Rand, immigration policy expert and Boundless co-founder, called the new test “unnecessary, unjustified, overly complex, and shamelessly ideological.”

 “This is an obvious attempt to throw one more obstacle in front of immigrants legally eligible for U.S. citizenship,” said Rand.
 “The Biden administration can and should immediately restore the current test.”